lukehsiao/poetry-udeps/README.md

 Options:
   -v, --verbose...
 Increase logging verbosity
   -q, --quiet...
 Decrease logging verbosity
-  -e, --virtualenv  Whether to look for dependency usage in the poetry virtualenv -d, --dev         Whether to look for unused dependencies from dev-dependencies
+  -e, --virtualenv  Look for dependency usage in the poetry virtualenv -d, --dev         Look for unused dependencies in dev-dependencies
-      --no-ignore   Whether to ignore the files in .poetryudepsignore -h, --help        Print help (see more with '--help') -V, --version     Print version
+      --no-ignore   Do not ignore the packages in .poetryudepsignore -h, --help        Print help (see more with '--help') -V, --version     Print version
 ```